The natural progression of rock climbing

 Trad climbing gear

 Gear used for trad climbing is expensive.
 Very expensive.
 You’ll need protection devices such as cams and nuts which are the bulk of the cost.
-A single cam can cost between $70 to $150 depending on the size and design, nuts come in sets with different quantity and size variations.
+A single cam can cost between $70 to $150 depending on the size and design, nuts come in sets with different quantities and size variations.
 A set of nuts can cost between $50 to $200.
 How many to get will depend on where and what you are climbing.
-You should set aside around $1000 just on trad gear to start with.
+At a minimum, you should set aside around $1000 on trad gear.

 Experience different styles of climbing

 It doesn’t matter what type of climbing you do as long as it’s fun.
 Yes, the climbing gym is a great place to work out and have fun but that is just the tip of the iceberg.
-To have progression in rock climbing, you need to get outdoors and start experimenting with a different style of climbing.
+To progress in rock climbing, you need to go climbing outdoors and start experimenting with a different style of climbing.
 This will give you a better insight into what climbing is all about.

 Share with Climbers